2. Blood sampling

 3. Preparing DNA samples for analysis

 For the purposes of the test, the isolated DNA has to be prepared using a special laboratory process that is called “sequencing library preparation”.
-This procedure takes about 2 days and involves DNA replication because our experts need a much larger quantity of DNA material compared to what they are able to recover from maternal plasma samples.
+This procedure takes about 2 days and involves DNA replication because our experts need a much larger quantity of DNA material compared to what they are able to recover from plasma samples.

 4. Sample quality control